techpubs-mf/style-guide-original/docs/notes-and-cautions.md

 If a callout box isn't essential to highlight your content, consider weaving that information into the introduction or as part of the instructions you're creating.

+!!! note

+    Use callout boxes judiciously.
+If the content of the note isn't relevant to your content, your reader might ignore future callout boxes.

 ### Guidelines for using callout boxes

 Follow these guidelines when you use note and caution callout boxes: